Finch-API/finch-connect-sdk/.github/pull_request_template.md

+> **Attention external contributors!**
+>
-> Pull requests in this repo are not routinely reviewed, do not submit pull requests if you are having issues with Finch Connect.
+> Pull requests in this repo are not routinely reviewed.
+Do not submit pull requests if you are having issues with Finch Connect.
 Instead please reach out to our support team at developers@tryfinch.com.

 ## What is changing?